 Win across the land and across the sea (Source: MioPrint via Printables)

-These are the most popular Catan expansions, and thanks to this Maker, you can 3D print them yourself, as many times as you want, then play the longest game in Catan history.
+These are the most popular Catan expansions, and thanks to this maker, you can 3D print them yourself, as many times as you want, then play the longest game in Catan history.

 • Who designed it?
 MioPrint